Mamudu1991/Mamudu1991/README.md

 ## About Me

-Hello!
-I'm a dedicated freelancer with over 10 years of experience specializing in proofreading and editing.
+Hello! my name is MAMUDU I'm a dedicated freelancer with over 10 years of experience specializing in proofreading and editing.
 My expertise includes refining emails, messages, presentations, and various documents in English to ensure clarity, precision, and professionalism.

 ## What I Offer